neicnordic/endit/README.md

 # Requirements

-At least the following Perl modules need to be installed:
+At least the following Perl module need to be installed:

-* JSON, IPC::Run3
+* JSON

 It is known to work on Perl >= 5.14, but notably 5.10 does not work.